-Bettina Zerza is the founder and principal of ZERZA, an international architecture, urbanism, and design firm based in New York City.
+Bettina Zerza is the founder of ZERZA, an international architecture, urbanism, and design firm.
 The practice is driven by her passion for innovation and her vision for a sustainable future.

-Bettina Zerza’s work has been internationally recognized and widely published and exhibited in institutions such as the Museum of the City of New York; the Museum of Applied Arts, Vienna; the New Museum, New York; the BMW Guggenheim Lab, in New York; and the Kulturforum, Berlin.
+Her work has been internationally recognized and exhibited in institutions such as the Museum of the City of New York, the New Museum New York, the Museum of Applied Arts Vienna, the Kulturforum Berlin and the Bi-City Biennale of Urbanism and Architecture, Hongkong/Shenzhen.

-She continues to engage with art and culture projects beyond architecture, contributing to publications and exhibitions.
-She also lectures regularly at international conferences and is a frequent guest critic at universities.
-Through her commitment to her own firm and her involvement in art and architecture organizations, Bettina Zerza is a crucial voice shaping current discussions about the built environment for the 21st century and beyond.
+She continues to engage with arts and culture projects beyond architecture.
+Through her commitment to her own firm and her involvement in various international organizations, Bettina Zerza is a crucial voice in shaping current discussions about the built environment for the 21st century and beyond.